Fullbrook Associates Limited Data Privacy Notice

 Pursuant to EU GDPR, we have a Data Breach Policy and Register in relation to any breaches relating to your personal Data.

-Where a breach occurs, a full investigation must be undertaken by Fullbrook Associates Limited.
-If it is determined that the same creates a high risk to the rights and freedoms of you i.e. it may impact on your physical wellbeing, property and finances or reputation, you will be informed of the same within 72 hours of us becoming aware of the breach.
+Where a breach occurs, a full investigation must be undertaken by Fullbrook Associates Ltd. If it is determined that the same creates a high risk to the rights and freedoms of you i.e. it may impact on your physical wellbeing, property and finances or reputation, you will be informed of the same within 72 hours of us becoming aware of the breach.

 Complaints